Thairo Estrada Preview, Player Props: Giants vs. Braves

 Braves Pitching Rankings

-- The Braves pitching staff is fifth in MLB with a collective 9.4 strikeouts per nine innings.
+- The Braves pitching staff is second in the league with a collective 9.5 strikeouts per nine innings.

-- The Braves' 3.81 team ERA ranks fourth among all MLB pitching staffs.
+- The Braves have a 3.82 team ERA that ranks third among all league pitching staffs.

-- The Braves give up the second-fewest home runs in baseball (126 total, one per game).
+- The Braves surrender the third-fewest home runs in baseball (132 total, one per game).

 © 2023 Data Skrive.
 All rights reserved.